pablo14/data-science-live-book/data_preparation/considerations_involving_time.md

 **In brain signal analysis**, if these signals come from the visual cortex in a project that, for example, we need to predict what type of image the patient is looking at, then the first 40ms of values are useless because it is time the brain need to start processing the signal.

 But this also happens in _"real life"_, like the case when we write a data science book suitable for all ages, how much time is it required to end it?
 An infinite amount?
-Probably not `emo::ji("smile")`.
+Probably not 😄.

 <br>